San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights - NewsBreak

 Bengals stats and trends

-- The Bengals have an against the spread record of 3-2 in their five games when underdogs by 1.5 points or more this season.
+- The Bengals are 3-2 ATS when underdogs by 1.5 points or more this season.

-- Cincinnati's games this season have gone over the total in six out of 12 opportunities (50%).
+- Cincinnati's games this season have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).

-- When Cincinnati records more than 23.2 points, it is 6-2 against the spread and 7-1 overall.
+- Cincinnati is 6-2 against the spread and 7-1 overall when the team records more than 23.2 points.

-- When Cincinnati amasses more than 319.4 yards, the team is 4-4 against the spread and 5-3 overall.
+- Cincinnati is 4-4 against the spread and 5-3 overall when the team totals over 319.4 yards.

 - The Bengals have turned the ball over five more times (19 total) than the 49ers have forced a turnover (14) this season.